jordan-thirus/site/content/notebook/2409221841-AWS-Identity-And-Access-Management.md

   - IAM
   - "2409221841"
 created: 2024-09-22
-modified: 2024-09-22
+modified: 2024-10-28
 tags:
   - aws
   - aws-iam
 ---
 Identity and Access Management (IAM) is an AWS global service.
 Identities are separated into [[2409221859-AWS-IAM-Users|IAM users]] and roles (which are assigned to resources).
-Permissions are managed by policies that can be attached
+Permissions are managed by  [[2410282012-AWS-IAM-Policies|policies]].

 ## Best Practices
 - Apply least privilege principle - users and roles should have the minimum amount of permissions required to fulfill their needs.
 Access Analyzer can help identify those minimum permissions. [^1]

 See also:
 - [IAM Documentation](https://docs.aws.amazon.com/iam/)